Hungary all-but drops objection to Sweden's Nato bid

 "The Swedish government fully understands that the Islamophobic acts committed by individuals at demonstrations in Sweden can be offensive to Muslims," its foreign ministry said on Sunday.

-"Expressions of racism, xenophobia and related intolerance have no place in Sweden or in Europe," it said, but it added that Sweden also had: "a constitutionally protected right to freedom of assembly, expression and demonstration".
+"Expressions of racism, xenophobia, and related intolerance have no place in Sweden or in Europe," it said, but it added that Sweden also had: "a constitutionally protected right to freedom of assembly, expression, and demonstration".

 "The fact that the desecration of the Koran took place under police protection in Sweden is a calamity," Turkish president Recep Tayyip Erdoğan said on Monday.